Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2021-10-01-preview/types.md

 ## EventHubV2StreamInputDataSource
 ### Properties
-* **properties**: [EventHubStreamInputDataSourceProperties](#eventhubstreaminputdatasourceproperties): The properties that are associated with a Event Hub input containing stream data.
+* **properties**: [EventHubStreamInputDataSourceProperties](#eventhubstreaminputdatasourceproperties): The properties that are associated with an Event Hub input containing stream data.
+Required on PUT (CreateOrReplace) requests.
 * **type**: string (Required): Indicates the type of input data source containing stream data.
 Required on PUT (CreateOrReplace) requests.

 ## External